Call us: 651-291-7263

 How Do You Prove the Other Driver Caused the Wreck?

-If your no fault policy doesn’t cover all of your expenses, you must take legal action against the negligent party.
+If your no-fault policy doesn’t cover all of your expenses, you must take legal action against the negligent party.
 If you don’t, you’ll be responsible for paying whatever expenses remain.
 The only way you can win your case is to have solid evidence on your side.

 Getting that evidence means calling an attorney as fast as you can.
 The sooner you hire a lawyer, the sooner they can investigate the accident.
 The investigation must start as quickly as possible before critical evidence disappears.

-Contact Sand Law to Speak With an Experienced No fault Attorney
+Contact Sand Law to Speak With an Experienced No Fault Attorney